 Of course, we couldn’t leave Split without stopping in some castles and runs.
 Er, some more castles and ruins.
 Our host was gracious enough to offer us a ride to Klis Fortress and the nearby Roman ruins at Solin.
 The fortress was a curiosity until recently, when it was used as (one of the many local) filming locations for the HBO series Game of Thrones.
 We were oblivious to the phenomenon before arriving in Croatia, but we picked up an HBO NOW sub to catch up and found ourselves enthralled.
 (Even still, the book was much better than the

 movie show, and the real deal better yet.)
 Klis has clearly taken advantage of their new-found fame with higher admission fees and fantasy-themed exhibits, but at least the additional revenue is being applied to repairs and restorations.
 In the plains below the fortification are the ruins of Salona/Solin.
 It was intriguing to see the ancient archways and the footprint of a grand amphitheater butting up against an everyday neighborhood.
 Solin, like the rest of Split, shows that history isn’t confined to museums and permeates the present; life has grown up, around, and on top of what came before.
 In the ruined theater, we climbed right down to center stage and imagined ancient plays and gladiatorial battles.
 Maybe a thousand years from now, folks will climb around the ruins of our stadiums and imagine dramatic matches by Hajduk Split↗.

 Perhaps the most magical experience we had during our stay in Spit was to visit Plitvička jezera (Plitvice Lakes National Park), a stunning and ever-evolving maze of waterfalls somewhere between Split and the nation’s capital of Zagreb.
 The park was beyond magical and far too grand for a one-paragraph summary.
-We hope to have a photo journal up soon.
+Read more about it here↗.

 Food & Drink